 Accepted applicants must:

-Please include a 1–2 page typed statement of interest that explains your reasons for applying, your background information, your interests, your academic and field related experiences, and your personal goals for the Sea Life Park Hawaii internship and why you are the best candidate for the position.
+Please include a 1–2 page typed statement of interest that explains your reasons for applying, your background information, your interests, and your academic and field related experiences.
+Also describe your goals and objectives in obtaining a Sea Life Park Hawaii internship and why you are the best candidate for the position.

 Applicants will be notified through email of their acceptance into the program within two weeks after the application deadline.
 The selection process is completed by scoring all components of your application (application, letters of recommendation, transcripts, statement of interest, and resume) on a matrix.
 Those applicants with the highest combined scores will be selected.